arminc/arminc.github.io/_posts/2010/2010-03-08-how-to-test-ejb3-1-with-embedded-container.md

   - ejb3.1
   - embedded
   - embedded container
-description: This is how you can test your EJB3.1 or the one I made [here][1] using an new embedded container provided in the new EJB.
-You can download the full package to test this [here][2]
+description: This is how you can test your EJB3.1 or the one I made apost using an new embedded container provided in the new EJB.
+You can download the full package to test this.
 ---
 This is how you can test your EJB3.1 or the one I made [here][1] using an new embedded container provided in the new EJB.
 You can download the full package to test this [here][2]